ACharbonneau/usecases/.github/ISSUE_TEMPLATE/NewUseCase_template.md

 assignees:
 ---

+**When submitting a new use case idea, please be sure to include the following:**

+- [ ] A descriptive title
-Short description of use case: Describe your idea for a new use case here!
-Please include details about the required components: use case, persona, objective, user tasks, and requirements.
+- [ ] Details about the required use case components: use case, persona, objective, user tasks, and requirements